Albino Cory Catfish

 She will then return to prepared areas and lay several eggs and deposit some of the milt previously captured from the male.

 This process can repeat for several hours and a mature female can lay approximately 300 eggs.
 Within a week the fry will hatch, but most will be eaten by the parents and other fish if not removed.
-The can be raised in a separate tank using the main tanks water, and fed finely crushed flake foods.
+The can be raised in a separate tank or a breeder box using the main tanks water, and fed finely crushed flake foods.

 The males have longer fins while the females are generally bigger and fatter looking.